The Orbital Children: Release

 The Orbital Children was released in Japan as two films, with Part 1 premiering on January 28, 2022, and Part 2 on February 11.
 Netflix announced in November 2021 that it had acquired the global distribution rights.
 On Netflix, The Orbital Children was released as a six-episode miniseries on January 28, 2022, to coincide with the Japanese debut of Part 1.

 Episodes

+Manga adaptation

+A manga adaptation illustrated by Gaku Tanigaki was serialized on Shueisha's Tonari no Young Jump website and app from May 12, 2023 to February 2, 2024.

 Production

 The film's production was announced on May 20, 2018, followed by the announcement on October 27, 2020, that production started on a full-scale and that the film would be released in early 2022, with investment from Avex Pictures, Asmik Ace and others.

 Signal.MD was originally attached to animate the project, but its production was temporarily suspended.
 Then Production +h, a new studio established by Fuminori Honda with personal debt after he left Signal.MD, took over the project.

 It was later revealed that the film is split into two parts, with the first part premiering on January 28, 2022, and the second part premiering on February 11, 2022.

 The project began at the beginning of 2014.

 Mitsuo Iso, who has been discussing his next work with Avex Pictures producer Tomohiko Iwase for several years, began writing a proposal after watching the film Gravity and realizing that "Space = Science Fiction" no longer the case.

 Iso then invited Kenichi Yoshida to create his new work in 2016 and showed him over a dozen candidate projects, and he immediately chose this work.

 Yoshida was not so much involved in the scenario creation itself, but Iso decided on many aspects, including the roles of the characters, based on his reactions.

 Iso wanted to make an original work of juvenile fiction, but a completely new and original project in that genre has a very high hurdle to clear in Japan.

 Therefore, Iwase decided to make it for the whole world, thinking that there was still a demand for it overseas.

 In the production process, Iso first decided whether to adopt the idea that had flashed in his mind, after listening to the opinions of the experts in charge of scientific research.

 Since this was an entertainment work, the minimum basic rules were followed, but priority was given to fun rather than realism in the adoption of the idea.